kristoferlund/ic-siws-react-demo-rust/README.md

 If you are new to IC, please read the [Internet Computer Basics](https://internetcomputer.org/basics) before proceeding.

-For a detailed description of the SIWS concepts, see the [SIWS specification, EIP-4361](https://eips.ethereum.org/EIPS/eip-4361).
+For a detailed description of the SIWS wallet feature, see the [Phantom SIWS description](https://github.com/phantom/sign-in-with-solana/tree/e4060d2916469116d5080a712feaf81ea1db4f65) and the [SIWE specification, EIP-4361](https://eips.ethereum.org/EIPS/eip-4361).

 This app consists of three main components: